johnnybluhm/encrypted-client-server-python/README.md

 User authentication works.
 This portion was done to show that I can store passwords correctly.
 The passwords are all in the passfile.txt.
 The add_user.py is what will add users to the database.

 # Install
-pip install pycryptodome
+- pip install pycryptodome

 # Running

-in root dir of project
+- in root dir of project

-"python add_user.py" to add a user to the server
+- "python add_user.py" to add a user to the server

-Once a user is added, the user can be verified on the server.
+- Once a user is added, the user can be verified on the server.

-Open two terminals.
+- Open two terminals.

-In both: cd to root dir of project
+- In both: cd to root dir of project

-Client:
+- Client:

-cd to client dir
+- cd to client dir

-"python client.py"
+- "python client.py"

-Server:
+- Server:

-cd to server dir
+- cd to server dir

-"python server.py"
+- "python server.py"

-If a user is in the server's "database", user will authenticate.
+- If a user is in the server's "database", user will authenticate.

 # Additional information

-Username is stored as plain text.
+- Username is stored as plain text.

-Passwords are salted, and salt is stored as plaintext.
+- Passwords are salted, and salt is stored as plaintext.

-Passwords are hashed using SHA256
+- Passwords are hashed using SHA256

+- Networking was written by professor, but all the encryption was written by me.
+I modified some of the networking as well.
+This was a project assignment for a intro to security course